The Rich Khan Badma

 The Rich Khan Badma is a Buryat folktale, first collected by Buryat ethnographer and folklorist Matvei N. Khangalov.
 The tale is related to the theme of the calumniated wife and classified in the Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".

-Similar tales are found among other Mongolic peoples, sharing some of its motifs.
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+Variants of the tale type are registered among other Mongolic peoples.